-33. The Advisory Committee Report generally does not contain separate, stand-alone recommendations on how to achieve diversity in broadcasting; its recommendations are largely contained within other portions of the report on which we have sought comment above.
+33. The Advisory Committee Report generally does not contain separate, Start Printed Page 4216stand-alone recommendations on how to achieve diversity in broadcasting; its recommendations are largely contained within other portions of the report on which we have sought comment above.
 In addition, as indicated, the Commission currently has a number of initiatives underway designed to diversify broadcast ownership and employment.
 What other ways could and should the Commission encourage diversity in broadcasting, consistent with relevant constitutional standards?
 We seek comment on innovative ways unique to DTV that the Commission could use to encourage diversity in the digital era, and encourage commenters to submit specific proposals.

 D. Enhancing Political Discourse